petr-tik/income_calc/progress_report.md

+## 05/10

+Haven't had time to contribute anyythng, which is a shame.
+Picking up where I left off.
+In the future, optimise struct to an array - more efficient for L1 caching, not that it's necessary, but still minor optimisation.

 ## 29/8

 Idea about debug mode - make a variable that at compile time is set to 0 or 1, which determines if the executable prints all the error debug messages, or does nothing